ZexinChen/AlphaTracker/Manual/Tracking.md

 ### Install conda

-This project is tested in conda env and thus conda is recommended.
+This project is tested in conda env in linux, and thus that is the recommended environment.
 To install conda, please follow the instructions from the [conda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) With conda installed, please set up the environment with the following steps.

 ### Install conda environment